pfirsich/7dfps_2020/README.md

 ### Mac

-Linke Linux, but thankfully every package, except [docopt](https://github.com/docopt/docopt.cpp) is available on homebrew.
+Like Linux, but thankfully every package, except [docopt](https://github.com/docopt/docopt.cpp) is available on homebrew.
 To install that manually, just clone it and do the usual CMake song and dance.
 [LuaJIT](https://github.com/LuaJIT/LuaJIT) is also on homebrew but.. don't use it.
 So please also just clone and manually install it.

 In detail you have to do this: